Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: System Model

 The set of edges that are outgoing from node $ n $ is denoted by $ \mathcal{T}(n) $.
-Note that since the coverage area of the macro BS includes the whole cell, there is direct link between the macro BS and each MU and hence, all the MUs are also associated to the macro BS as well.
-Moreover, let $ N=|\mathcal{N}| $ and $ L=|\mathcal{L}| $ be the number of nodes and links in the network topology graph.

-The topology of the network can be summarized using its \textit{node-link incidence matrix} $ \boldsymbol{G} $, defined as below.
+Note that since the coverage area of the macro BS includes the whole cell, there is a direct link between the macro BS and each MU, and hence all the MUs are also associated with the macro BS as well.
+Moreover, let $ N=|\mathcal{N}| $, $ L=|\mathcal{L}| $ and $ N_{BS} \leq N $ be the number of all nodes, links, and BSs in the network topology graph, respectively.
+The topology of the network can be summarized using its \textit{node-link incidence matrix} $ \boldsymbol{G} $, defined below.